Sardasama/chess/README.md

-*Game working as intended for now*
+*WORK STILL IN PROGRESS : Game working as intended for now*

 **Working features :**
 - board display